binaypoudel/webpoint_solutions/README.md

 Assignment
-(UI Automation - Automate Daraz login and search using Java, Selenium, and the Page Object Model (POM) design pattern.)
+(UI Automation - Automate Daraz login , search and chechout with payement methids using Java, Selenium, and the Page Object Model (POM) design pattern.)

 You can check in Automation Assignment Folder.
 (POM design patter with maven build)